 In other cases of liability, the medical practitioners can be liable for medical malpractice.
 This liability is built on the grounds of a required duty of care, called here acting lege artis.
 For the arising of this (general) kind of liability the breach of acting lege artis is required (e.g., a false diagnosis, therapy, and other care which is necessary to be provided with a high standard of medical art and science).
 It depends on the character of the breached duty of care (contractual or delictual) if there is a subjective or objective liability.
 Nevertheless, in both kinds of duty of care (contractual and delictual), the medical practitioner is a professional provider and guarantor of the patient’s health (his physical and mental integrity).
 The Supreme Court declared that it is necessary to prove, as the condition of this kind of liability, that there was nexus causalis between the use of the thing and the occurrence of the damage.
 Further, the Supreme Court also decided that nexus causalis exists only where the dangerous character of the used thing was proved.
 The liable person cannot be released from the duty.
 Within the framework of medical care there are more cases that can be labelled hard cases.
 The practical difficulties connected with the necessity to prove the causal link of both the predictability of the injury and the breach of duty of care on one side and the occurrence of the damage on the other led in the development of judicial practice to the moderation of the above-mentioned conditions.
 A model was found in the Austrian court practice where it suffices for the arising of the liability to give prima facie evidence.
 For example, the patient proves that the defective medical care could have led (i.e., it did not lead with certainty) to an injury.
 The Czech courts supported this tendency in their decisions.
 Another source of inspiration was found in the theory of loss of chance, elaborated mainly in the French private law.
 This way towards the moderation of the strict conditions for compensation of damage does not consist in establishing nexus causalis but in replacing the traditionally considered damage with the loss of chance.
 On the grounds of the Czech limited legal concept of the damage allowed to be compensated for, the theory of loss of chance cannot be acceptable in any case but only when the loss of chance has an immaterial character.
 In that case, the compensation for non-pecuniary loss can be claimed.

+The injured person´s position has been newly reinforced through the decision of Constitutional Court file ÚS 14/17 from 9.5.2018 (available at http://nalus.cz), which pronounced the reverse of burden of proof case the lack of proof had been caused by provider of health care.

 III.
 Legal Practitioners